 Now to serious matters!
 The performance.
 I found it interesting and I mean that sincerely.
 This opera has been my life so I know it rather well.
 In fact in the final scene where Quint and The Governess fight for Miles's soul it suddenly struck me that in this production the underlying theme that was prominent could have been the struggle that Britten had with his own sexuality.
 Britten for years could never decide whether he was a 'Martha' or an 'Arthur'.

-When I saw the rehearsals the Governess, played by my favorite soprano at the moment Miah Presson, looked perfect.
-With her long blonde hair and frumpy shoes she looked every inch the 18 year old naive daughter of a country parson.
+When I saw the rehearsals the Governess, played by my favourite soprano at the moment Miah Presson, looked perfect.
+With her long blonde hair and frumpy shoes, she looked every inch the 18-year-old naive daughter of a country parson.
 This I thought was perfect casting and would give Jennifer Vyvyan's performance a run for its money and then the designer stepped in with a 1950's wig!
-Oh dear the 18 year old became a frumpy 40.
+Oh dear, the 18-year-old became a frumpy 40.
 All innocence was lost.
 The governess looked as old as The Housekeeper.
 Big mistake.
 Tip, real hair always looks better and should be used if possible.

 Regretfully however good Ms Presson's English, she is Swedish, and her command of the language does not have the nuance required for this opera.
-It is the shades of inflection that are so essential.
-Vyvyan did this splendidly but for Ms Presson although she was adequate just sang it.
-In her Susanna in the Marriage of Figaro she was Susanna.
-With the fuddy duddy wig one had little sympathy for her.
+It is the shades of inflexion that are so essential.
+Vyvyan did this splendidly but for Ms Presson, although she was adequate just sang it.
+In her Susanna in the Marriage of Figaro, she was Susanna.
+With the fuddy-duddy wig, one had little sympathy for her.
 She was not helped by the direction.
 Confining her to a chair for the final scene did not allow much scope dramatically.
 Maybe this is what the director wanted.

 Poor Flora!
 Beautifully sung and performed by Joanna Song was again relegated to the sidelines.
-Very few close ups even in her big scenes and her charm was only allowed to show through in the curtain calls.
+Very few close-ups even in her big scenes and her charm were only allowed to show through in the curtain calls.
 Flora has to be charming.
 James makes a point of Flora appearing to be an angel.
-This Flora was not, in fact she was crude and it would have been the director's decision.
-Here was an singer who should have been given more chance to shine.
-Miles who was adequate, should be able to look after himself.
-Lots of close ups of Miles!!!
+This Flora was not, in fact, she was crude and it would have been the director's decision.
+There was a singer who should have been given more chance to shine.
+Miles who was adequate should be able to look after himself.
+Lots of close-ups of Miles!!!

-I don't think Mr Britten would have appreciated Flora sticking a doll up her jumper to make her look pregnant either in the church yard scene.
-As I child of the 50's myself I can tell you naughty or otherwise and you can see from the review I was always a bit of a rebel I should never have done that.
+I don't think Mr Britten would have appreciated Flora sticking a doll up her jumper to make her look pregnant either in the churchyard scene.
+As I child of the 50's myself, I can tell you naughty or otherwise and you can see from the review I was always a bit of a rebel I should never have done that.
 I hardly knew what pregnant was!
-None if us did!
+None of us did!

 Oh yes!
 The Turn of the Screw will still continue to be the subject of many PhD's literary and musical for many years to come.

-However I am delighted to have seen it.
-More please!
+I am delighted to have seen it.
+More, please!
 Congratulations to all and if like me you were late you can catch it here for the next 3 weeks.
 Well worth it!

 Saturday, August 20, 2011